-A chatbot can take different forms, but you may have encountered one as a pop up text box on a website.
+What is a chatbot?A chatbot can take different forms, but you may have encountered one as a pop up text box on a website.
 They offer a way for users to access 24/7 customer service in an intelligent, conversational way.
 According to a study by ubisend, 57% of UK consumers know what a chatbot is, and 35% want to see more companies using them to answer questions.

 Get your priorities straightThe study also looked at what consumers priorities are when they are communicating with brands.
 Although reaching the desired outcome came out top (68%), other priorities included: ease of experience (48%); speed (44%) and being able to contact the business at a time that suits them (39%).
 Being at the frontline of new technology can of course have pros and cons.
 The survey reported that 43% of respondents view companies that offer chatbots as innovative – but 35% also reportedly claimed the companies seemed less personal in their service.
 In this regard, it is important to work out what your target audience expect to see from you.
 Are your customers part of the tech-savvy younger generation?
 Or would they perhaps prefer to speak to someone in person?

 Share this story